 On campus, the university has implemented the Living Campus plan, which aims to address the challenges of growing an urban campus while encouraging local biodiversity.
 The students’ union has also set a target for the university to become plastic-free by 2025.

-The University of Tasmania is the second university from Australia to feature in the top five of the 2024 Impact Ranking.
+The University of Tasmania is the third university from Australia to feature in the top five of the 2025 Impact Rankings.

-It also claims first place for SDG 13 (climate action) for the second year in a row.
+It also claims first place for SDG 13 (climate action) for the third year in a row.

 The university has been carbon neutral-certified since 2016.
 There is also a sustainability committee made up of senior leadership and student representatives at the university.
 The committee aims to identify and share actions that embed sustainability into university life.